alttch/yedb-py/README.md

 We created YEDB to use in our embedded products as config registry trees and rugged key-value data storage.
 We use it a lot and hope you'll like it too.

+Note: YEDB is good on SSDs and SD cards.
+As it immediately syncs all the data written, it can work on classic HDDs really slowly.

 ## Quick start

 ```shell